Piorp2/Sketchbook/README.md

 	* Helicopters

 All planned features can be found in the [GitHub Projects](https://github.com/inthewnew/Sketchbook/projects).
+## Recomendations
+- If you want me to add something to the game, create an issue.
 ## Credits

 Big thank you to each of the following github users for contributing to Sketchbook: